 During their third year, students participate in recurring small group sessions where they reflect on clinical experiences and explore how formal learning in Humanities can be challenged and reshaped by clinical realities.

-In the fourth year of medical school, our students must choose one of 12 – 14 “Selectives.”
+In the fourth year of medical school, our students must choose one of 12 to 14 “Selectives.”
 These are intensive, one-month courses designed to delve more deeply into topics that integrate clinical knowledge and experience with humanities perspectives.

 Jazz and the Art of Medicine: A course that uses improvisation as a vehicle for understanding and practicing physician-patient communication